pgriggs/comfy_angular-starter/readme.txt

 		--- write custom js for specific views in app/views/*/*.js

 	--- app/ is compiled to build/ everytime you run 'gulp' or 'gulp production'

-		--- 'gulp production' runs the same build tasks as 'gulp', witout starting the local dev server.
+	--- 'gulp production' runs the same build tasks as 'gulp', without starting the local dev server.

-Deploying to production:
+/* Deploy to production */

 	cd comfy_angular-starter